About the Program

 National Association of Schools of Art and Design (NASAD) Accredited

 Students are expected to complete the entire sequence of coursework and are responsible for any additional certification requirements established by the New York State Teacher Certification Division, including fingerprinting and at least four state-mandated seminars.
 Students in the program may elect to attend part time or full time, yet must attend full time during the student teaching semester.
-Courses are offered each semester (excluding summer) during the day to accommodate practical experiences in public schools.
+Courses are offered in spring and fall semesters (excluding summer) during the day to accommodate practical experiences in public schools.

 Academic advisers are assigned by the department and must be consulted each semester in order to register for courses and finish in a timely manner.
 Students remain responsible for fulfilling department and college requirements specific to the program.